nebari-dev/nebari-slurm/docs/remotedev.md

 To be able to connect all the way through, back on the host Mac add/update to ~/.ssh/config:

 ```
-Host gpu2
+Host gpu
   HostName gpu.quansight.dev
   User dlester
   IdentityFile ~/.ssh/id_rsa
   Port 2222
-  LocalForward 8687 192.168.121.171:8000
+  LocalForward 8687 192.168.121.171:443

 Host vm
   HostName 192.168.121.171
   user vagrant
   Port 22
-  ProxyJump gpu2
+  ProxyJump gpu
 ```

-Note the IP address we obtained for the VM appears twice - once in the (now uncommented LocalForward in gpu2), and again in the second section (vm).
+Note the IP address we obtained for the VM appears twice - once in the (now uncommented LocalForward in gpu), and again in the second section (vm).

 You should now be able to:

 1. Connect direct to the master node (hpc01-test) from your Mac using `ssh vm`
-2. Visit http://127.0.0.1:8687/ to view JupyterHub on the master node through the port forward
+2. Visit https://127.0.0.1:8687/ to view JupyterHub on the master node through the port forward

 ## Development in VSCode

 In VSCode on your Mac, you can install the [Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.

-Cmd+Shift+P to load command palette, select `Remote - SSH: Connect to Host` and `gpu2` should show up.
+Cmd+Shift+P to load command palette, select `Remote - SSH: Connect to Host` and `gpu` should show up.
 You can browse the remote file system and open the qhub-hpc folder.

 During development, if you make changes then you may need to re-provision using:

 ```
-ssh gpu2
+ssh gpu

 # On remote:
 cd qhub-hpc